MicrosoftDocs/architecture-center/docs/guide/index.md

 Constraints also create challenges, so it's important to understand the trade-offs when adopting any of these styles.
 Do the benefits of the architecture style outweigh the challenges, *for this application domain and bounded context*.

-Some of the challenges to consider include:
+Here are some of the types of challenges to consider when selecting an architecture style:

 - Complexity.
 Is the complexity of the architecture justified for your domain?
 Conversely, is the style too simplistic for your domain?
 In that case, you risk ending up with a "ball of mud", because the architecture does not help you to manage dependencies cleanly.

-- Data consistency, messaging.
+- Eventual consistency.

 - Inter-service communication.
-As you decompose an application into separate services, there is a risk that network traffic between services will cause unacceptable latency or create bottlenecks.
+As you decompose an application into separate services, there is a risk that communication between services will cause unacceptable latency or create network congestion (for example, in a microservices architecture).

 The choice of architecture style does not dictate a particular technology.
 However, some technologies are more naturally suited for some architectures.
 For example, containers are a natural fit for microservices.

 ## Design principles

 The ten principles listed here encapsulate a broad set of best practices and recommendations for cloud applications.
+Keep these high-level principles in mind throughout the design process.
 You can read more about each principle, with supporting examples for each.

 1. **[Use managed services.](./design-principles/managed-services.md)** When possible, use Platform as a Service (PaaS) over Infrastructure as a Service (IaaS).